 The curriculum for each specialty defines the process of training and the competencies needed for the award of a certificate of completion of training (CCT).
 The curriculum includes the assessment system for measuring trainees’ progress comprising workplace based assessment and knowledge based assessment.

-Information on the Specialty Certificate Examination (SCE) in Gastroenterology can be found on the MRCP(UK) website.
+Information on the European Specialty Examination in Gastroenterology and Hepatology (ESEGH) can be found on the MRCP(UK) website.

 Previous versions of the curriculum are no longer available online but copies can be requested from firstname.lastname@example.org.